Skip to main content

 Connecting Components: Inputs and Outputs

 Components accept specific inputs and produce defined outputs.
 To connect components in a pipeline, you must know the types of inputs and outputs they accept.
 The output type from one component must be compatible with the input type of the subsequent one.
-For example, to connect a retriever and a ranker in a pipeline, you must know that the retriever outputs List[Document]
+For example, to connect a retriever and a ranker in a pipeline, you must know that the retriever outputs List[Document] and the ranker accepts List[Document] as input.

-as input.
-To connect components, you indicate their output and input names, for example:
+When working in YAML, you indicate their output and input names, for example:

 ...